tarrun-10/TARP/TARP Review 1.md

 Overall, an online booking system for porters can provide a better and more efficient service for customers, while also helping to improve the livelihoods of porters.

+### **Technical Requirements**

+1)	**Frontend Framework:**

+•	Angular

+•	React

+•	Vue.js

+•	HTML, CSS, JS

+These are all front-end web development frameworks that could be used to create the user interface of the porter booking system.
+React is a JavaScript library for building user interfaces, Angular is a TypeScript-based web application framework, and Vue.js is a progressive JavaScript framework for building user interfaces.

+2)	**Backend Framework:**

+•	Node.js

+•	Ruby

+•	Python

+These are all server-side web development technologies that could be used to create the back-end logic of the porter booking system.
+Node.js is a JavaScript runtime built on the Chrome V8 engine, Ruby on Rails is a web application framework written in Ruby, and Python Flask is a micro web framework written in Python.

+3)	**Database Management System:**
+•	MySQL

+•	MangoDB

+These are all relational or NoSQL database management systems that could be used to store and manage data related to the porter booking system.
+MySQL is an open-source relational database management system, MongoDB is a NoSQL document-oriented database, and PostgreSQL is a powerful open-source object-relational database management system.

+4)	**Payment Gateway Integration:**

+•	Paypal

+•	Braintree

+These are all payment gateway integration services that could be used to enable secure online payment processing in the porter booking system.
+Stripe is a software platform for online payment processing, PayPal is a global online payment system, and Braintree is a full-stack payments platform that simplifies the online payment process.

+5)	**Real-time tracking and mapping API’s:**

+•	Google Maps API

+•	Mapbox API

+These are all real-time tracking and mapping APIs that could be used to enable real-time tracking of the porter's location and the customer's location in the porter booking system.
+Google Maps API is a web mapping service, Mapbox API is a location data platform, and Leaflet is an open-source JavaScript library for mobile-friendly interactive maps.

+6)	**Cloud hosting and Development:**

+•	 Google Cloud

+•	Microsoft Azure

+These are all cloud hosting and deployment technologies that could be used to ensure high availability, scalability, and efficient deployment of the porter booking system.
+AWS is a cloud computing platform provided by Amazon, Microsoft Azure is a cloud computing service provided by Microsoft, and Google Cloud Platform is a suite of cloud computing services provided by Google.

+7)	**Communication and interaction:**

+•	Obsidian

+•	GitHub

+These are platforms where co-works can connect share their ideas in an organised manner, without worrying about losing data.
+Tools such as Obsidian helps us keep track of all the conversations and ideas with the help mind map feature, which interlinks the conversations from the begin to the end.
+For sharing the code and related components GitHub is very efficient, it makes pushing a huge amount of files inside and outside easy, while keeping track of the changes.

+### **Phase Based Work Break Structure:**

+We are following incremental model as it is best suited for project.
+It reduces the room for error and consumes less time.
+Our project follows as mentioned below.

+### **Responsibility Based Work Break-down Structure:**

+We are a team of two, so our project was split into 2 parts.
+The First part which is done by Tarrun consists of:

+•	Frontend

+•	Cloud hosting and Development

+•	API’S

+•	Management of the work flow

+The Second part which is done by Parth consists of
+•	Backend or server side

+•	Database Management

+•	Payment Gateway

 ### **Ideation and Conversations**